 - Planeswalkers: Planeswalkers are unique, powerful cards that represent powerful wizards from the Magic universe.
 Each planeswalker has its own abilities and can be used to gain advantages over your opponent, such as drawing cards, gaining life, or generating mana.
 They are also legendary, meaning you can only have one of each type in your deck.

 Choosing the Right Permanent Cards for Your Deck

-When building a deck, choosing the right mix of permanent cards that complement each other and support your overall strategy is important.
+When building a deck, it’s important to choose the right mix of permanent cards that complement each other and support your overall strategy.
 Here are a few tips to help you get started: